jircs/wbwangk.github.iojirc/Docs/Statistical Zero Knowledge Protocols to Prove Modular Polynomial Relations.md

 [Set-up procedure]

-1. ~ generates large primes, P and Q, including odd prime divisors, p and q, such that p = (P - 1)/2, q = (Q - 1)/2, and p ~ q).
+1.  generates large primes, P and Q, including odd prime divisors, p and q, such that p = (P - 1)/2, q = (Q - 1)/2, and p  q).

-2. 12 finds at random gp e Gp\{1}, and gq E Gq\{1}, where Gp, Gq are subgroups of the order p, q in Zb, Z~ respectively (The complexity of finding gp and gq is comparable to that of finding generator elements of Z~ and Z~).
+2. 12 finds at random gp e Gp\{1}, and gq E Gq\{1}, where Gp, Gq are subgroups of the order p, q in Zb, Z respectively (The complexity of finding gp and gq is comparable to that of finding generator elements of Z and Z).

-3. ~ computes, bo E Z~v, by using the Chinese Remainder Theorem, such that bo = gp rood P and bo = gq rood Q (b0 is a generator element of Gpq).
+3.  computes, bo E Zv, by using the Chinese Remainder Theorem, such that bo = gp rood P and bo = gq rood Q (b0 is a generator element of Gpq).

-4. ]) finds at random a, ~ E Z~q and sets bl = bo a mod N and b2 = bo a rood N.
+4. ]) finds at random a,  E Zq and sets bl = bo a mod N and b2 = bo a rood N.

-5. Y sends (N, bo, bx, b2) to prover 7 ~ .
-Then Y proves that he knows a, a -1 ,
-/~, and/~-1 such that bl -- bo a mod N, and b2 -- bo a mod N in the zero knowledge manner (that is, the orders of b0, bl,and b2 are equivalent).
+5. Y sends (N, bo, bx, b2) to prover 7  .
+Then Y proves that he knows a, a -1 , /, and/-1 such that bl -- bo a mod N, and b2 -- bo a mod N in the zero knowledge manner (that is, the orders of b0, bl,and b2 are equivalent).

 In the bit-commitment phase, 7 ) sends to Y, BCbo (x, r) = b0Zbl r mod N or